 … because their learning is self-initiated and self-directed.
 Learning within European Youth Programmes like the European Solidarity Corps follows the philosophy of self-directed learning where individuals take their learning into their own hands: young people join this learning process voluntarily.
 They estimate their learning needs, formulate learning goals, identify resources for learning, select and implement methods and tools for learning and assess and evaluate their learning outcomes (Malcolm S. Knowles, 1975).

 Confronting the “unknown“ – How to support volunteers?

 Being confronted with the unknown is sometimes a difficult and hard experience.
 European Voluntary Service (like other international voluntary services) offers a safe environment for learning because of its support system:

 Self-directed learning: When learning and change lies in one’s own hands, no one can be overwhelmed by events.
 There might be difficulties and strong emotions to deal with, but the volunteers are in charge of this process.

-Peer support: Volunteers work and live together with other volunteers or build their own support network with other volunteers during EVS training.
+Peer support: Volunteers work and live together with other volunteers or build their own support network with other volunteers during training and seminar events.

 - Mentoring: Volunteers are supported by members from their hosting organisation.

 - Training cycle: Together with others, volunteers can reflect on their experience, better understand themselves, their role in the project, living and working in an unknown culture.
 They can support one another, gather new energy, create new ideas for their project and plan next steps.
 They review their learning and change process and prepare themselves for going back home creating steps into the future.